gombru/gombru.github.io/about.md

 permalink: /about/
 ---

 I'm **Raúl Gómez Bruballa**, an industrial PhD student in Eurecat and the Computer Vision Center, Universitat Autònoma de Barcelona.
-I work in computer vision and deep learning.
+I'm interested in computer vision, deep learning and image processing.
+I'm working on scene interpretation using images and associated text, with a special focus on learning from web and social media data.

 I was born in Altafulla and moved to Barcelona to study telecomunications engeniering with an specialization in audiovisuals systems at the Universitat Politècnica de Catalunya.
 After that I did a computer vision master at the UAB, where now I'm doing my PhD toguether with Eurecat, the catalonia technological center.